nihal-5/video-query/README.md

 - Google Gemini AI for powerful video understanding capabilities
 - TensorFlow.js team for COCO-SSD model
 - Next.js team for the framework

-## Contributors

-Thanks to all contributors who help improve this project!